 Our online and app-based recording platforms are designed simply to create a dedicated mammal recording service to add to and enrich the data submitted via these other routes and make it easier for people to find a place to record mammals.

 What if I can not identify what I have seen?

 If you can not ID what you’ve seen, and have a photo, visit iSpot, where a community of mammal experts can provide an identification for you. iSpot will send your record to us for inclusion in the atlas.

 You can also ask your local County Mammal Recorder, who will be a local expert and can discuss your sighting with you and tell you what you are likely to have seen.
 Many CMRs are also verifiers of records for NMAP.

 Where can I find my local record centre?

 There are record centres covering nearly every county in the British Isles.
-LRCs across Great Britain are coordinated through ALERC (the Association of Local Environmental Record Centres), BRISC lists LRCs in Scotland, LRCWales lists those in Wales, and CEDaR is the recording centre for Northern Ireland.
-For a full set of local recorders and centres, click here.
+LRCs across Great Britain are coordinated through ALERC (the Association of Local Environmental Record Centres), BRISC lists LRCs in Scotland, Aderyn: the Biodiversity Information and Reporting Database of Local Environmental Records Centres Wales, and CEDaR is the recording centre for Northern Ireland.

 What if I have large numbers of records to submit?

 Large record sets can be submitted directly to firstname.lastname@example.org and will be uploaded by BRC.
 They can be sent in any form, but ideally digitalised.